cristinae/teaching/we4nlp20/README.md

 1. Basics of linear algebra
 2. Basics of neural networks
 3. Basic knowledge of python and notebooks (packages like gensim, nltk, sklearn and matplotlib)
-3. Laptop with the possibility of using Google Colab if higher resources needed
+3. Laptop with the possibility of using Google Colab if higher resources are needed
 <br>

 ## Course Structure

-Please, <span style="color:red"> add your preferences </span> so that I can better distribute the second part of the course.
-Add your name under the different topics in the [<span style="color:red">document</span>](https://docs.google.com/document/d/1DkSnehmbL8S-PMgmScXW-Y5kSQCTrLf5NzQUcy7w4pY/edit?usp=sharing) following the instructions there.

 #### Part I: Background knowledge